 Children begin their reading journey from Foundation 1 and continue their learning journey throughout the school.
-In Foundation Stage and Key Stage 1, children are introduced to range of phonemes through the Letters and Sounds scheme.
-This is taught daily, in small groups and sessions are carefully planned to meet the children’s needs.
-Each session follows a four-part structure: for children to revisit their previous experience, be taught new skills, practise together and apply what they have learned.
+In Foundation Stage and Key Stage 1, children are introduced to range of phonemes through the Little Wandle sheme.
+This is taught daily and sessions are carefully planned to meet the children’s needs.
+Each session follows a four-part structure: Revisit/review, teach, practise and apply.
 The knowledge children gain in discrete sessions is reinforced in lessons taught across the curriculum.
 Teachers draw upon observations and continuous assessment to ensure children are stretched and challenged, and to identify those children who may need additional support.

 Whole class reading

-Reading is not only taught throughout reading sessions but is incorporated into other curriculum areas, such as science, history, geography, art and RE.
+Reading is not only taught throughout reading sessions but is incorporated into the wider curriculum for example in History, Geography, Science, Art and RE.

-We pay careful attention to children who are non-regular readers and provide these children with additional opportunities to read with adults in the school and our volunteers from Ready Steady Read.
+We pay careful attention to children who are non-regular readers and provide these children with additional opportunities to read with adults in the school.

 Reading for Pleasure